-21 states have hit their peak 7-day average of new COVID-19 cases this week - Local News 8
+21 states have hit their peak 7-day average of new Covid-19 cases this week - Local News 8

 Sacrificing Thanksgiving gatherings

-Gathering around the table for a Thanksgiving meal may be a “sacred part of the American tradition,” but Fauci told O’Donnell that the holiday may have to look very different this year.
+Gathering around the table for a Thanksgiving meal may be a “sacred part of the American tradition,” said Fauci, but the holiday may have to look very different this year, he told CBS Evening News anchor Norah O’Donnell on Wednesday.

 “You may have to bite the bullet and sacrifice that social gathering, unless you’re pretty certain that the people that you’re dealing with are not infected.
 Either they’ve been very recently tested, or they’re living a lifestyle in which they don’t have any interaction with anybody except you and your family,” he said.